"Why the hell am I in a car?"

 - The Computer Is a Cheating Bastard: Along with the Rubber-Band A.I. , the computer racers in the second game have unlimited powerups, and abuse it to high heaven.
 Sonic and Metal Sonic are pretty much in perpetual boost mode.

 - Gimmick Level: Emerald Ocean in Drift 2.
 The whole track is the sea, so you need to keep your speed over 40% to avoid falling.

-- Green Hill Zone: The original Green Hill Zone, no less, appears as the first track in the first game.
+- Green Hill Zone: The original Green Hill Zone, no less, appears as the first track in all three GP's of the first game (only differing in layout).